TobiasPSP/Modules.ScriptBlockLoggingAnalyzer/README.md

 # About

+**PowerShell** can log *all executed source code*, and serve as a *honey-pot* for malicious scripts.
+No matter how good an attacker has hidden a **PowerShell** script, scriptblock logging *will* expose it.
+This won't help much, though, if no one looks at the logged data.
+This module adds two new cmdlets that can control scriptblock loggingand read the logged data.

+Scriptblock logging is a great tool:

-**PowerShell** can log *all executed source code*.
-This helps companies establish security workflows that identifies the **PowerShell** code that runs in their environments, plus identify *who* ran the code.
-It can also be used to raise awareness of how vulnerable sensitive data stored inside scripts is (i.e. clear-text passwords).
-Blue teamers can use the techniques to expose **PowerShell** source code that is running inside of applications.
+- it helps companies establish security workflows that identifies the **PowerShell** code that runs in their environments, plus identify *who* ran the code.
+- it can also be used to raise awareness of how vulnerable sensitive data stored inside scripts is (i.e. clear-text passwords).
+- Blue teamers can use the techniques to expose **PowerShell** source code that is running inside of applications.
+- you can even do statistics and identify what the commands are that scripts in your company typically use, analyze code quality, etc.

 By default, **PowerShell** logs only selected (suspicious) scripts. `Enable-SBL` turns on full scriptblock logging and log all **PowerShell** code executing *anywhere* on the machine.
 This is just setting a registry key so you could control scriptblock logging via Group Policies as well.